DE-RSE/de-rse.github.io/en/conf2019/program.md

 ## Get together

-Not only the official deRSE19 day program, but also the evening events allow an intensive exchange with all participants.
-You can share experiences and knowledge and make plans with others.
+In addition to the official deRSE19 day programme, the evening events allow an intensive exchange with all participants.
+You can network, share experiences and knowledge, and make plans with others.

 ## Annual General Meeting de-RSE e.V.

-On the third day, the conference ends with the annual general meeting, which will always be held as part of the conference after the inaugural meeting in November 2018.
+On the third day, the conference ends with the annual general meeting.
+We plan to always hold it as part of the annual conference, after the inaugural meeting in November 2018.
 Agenda details are available in May.
 Stay informed and register on the [de-RSE mailing list](../join.html).

 ## Miscellaneous